Atlantic slave trade: Diseases

 Many diseases, each capable of killing a large minority or even a majority of a new human population, arrived in the Americas after 1492.
 They include smallpox, malaria, bubonic plague, typhus, influenza, measles, diphtheria, yellow fever, and whooping cough.
-During the Atlantic slave trade following the discovery of the New World, diseases such as these are recorded as causing mass mortality.
+During the Atlantic slave trade period following the discovery of the New World, diseases such as these are recorded as causing mass mortality.
+Due to the many diseases in the African continent, Europeans nicknamed Sierra Leone in West Africa "white man's grave" because of the number of European deaths from diseases.

+From 1819 to 1836, the regions of Africa that had the highest European deaths from malaria were Sierra Leone and Senegal.
+Out of European deaths per 1,000, 164.66 whites died from malaria in Senegal, and 483 whites died from malaria in Sierra Leone.
+Sierra Leone had the highest number of whites dying from malaria accounting for 40 percent of deaths each year, because of this it was nicknamed "white man's grave."
+The phrase white man's grave was coined in the 1830s.
+However, Europeans prior to the creation of the phrase considered Africa a dangerous environment due to tropical heat and the high death rates of people dying from diseases, which was why the phrase was created in the 19th century.

+Malaria thrives in warm and humid climates.
+In North America malaria did not spread as much because certain climatic regions were not conducive to the disease's survival.
+European American slaveholders preferred Africans who had immunity to malaria be trafficked to the slave ports.
+The price of Africans born in regions where malaria was dominate were higher.
+Historian Elena Esposito explains: "By looking at the historical prices of African slaves in the United States, we find evidence of a malaria premium granted by resistance to the disease.
+In fact, we show that on Louisiana plantations, more malaria resistant individuals - those born in regions of Africa with a higher prevalence of malaria - commanded significantly higher prices."

-Evolutionary history may also have played a role in resisting the diseases of the slave trade.
-Compared to African and Europeans, New World populations did not have a history of exposure to diseases such as malaria, and therefore, no genetic resistance had been produced as a result of adaptation through natural selection.
+Evolutionary history may also have played a role in African people's resistance to diseases in the continent, and Indigenous peoples/Native Americans lack of resistance to African borne diseases.
+Compared to Africans and Europeans, New World populations did not have a history of exposure to diseases such as malaria, and therefore, no genetic resistance had been produced as a result of adaptation through natural selection.

 Levels and extent of immunity varies from disease to disease.
 For smallpox and measles for example, those who survive are equipped with the immunity to combat the disease for the rest of their life in that they cannot contract the disease again.
 There are also diseases, such as malaria, which do not confer effective lasting immunity.